skosch/YinYangFit/docs/source/index.markdown

 our visual system only has access to a two-dimensional projection.
 As the illusory square above demonstrates, our vision system manages to do this even if in the absence of binocular disparity cues, and despite interrupted contours and occluded objects.
-To accomplish this, V4 signals that likely constitute an object need to prevail over others that do not.
-For instance, a square not only excites contour detectors centered inside of it (red), but also on the outside (blue):
+To accomplish this, V4 needs a mechanism to sift out the signals that, taken together, likely constitute a real object.

+For instance, the square not only excites contour fragment detectors centered inside of it (red), but also on the outside (blue):

 <img src="img/v4_outside.png" alt="V4 respones outside of the square">